SAP-samples/btp-developer-guide-cap/documentation/tutorials/add-test-cases/add-test-cases.md

-# Add Test Cases
+## Add Test Cases

-## You will learn

-- How to add dependencies.
-- How to add tests.
-- How to test the application.
+In this tutorial, you learn how to add dependencies, how to add tests, and how to test the application.

 ## Prerequisites